 Extra Virgin Olive Oil

 Extra virgin olive oil is rich in cancer-fighting polyphenols and cardio-protective monounsaturated fats.
 And when it comes to looking lean, it's backed by some pretty strong facts.
-A recent study published in the journal Obesity found that an EVOO-rich diet resulted in higher levels of a fat-blasting hormone known as adiponectin than a high-carb or high-protein diet.
+A study published in the journal Obesity found that an EVOO-rich diet resulted in higher levels of a fat-blasting hormone known as adiponectin than a high-carb or high-protein diet.
 As for cholesterol?
 An Italian study recently found that replacing corn oil with extra virgin olive oil was able to lower LDL levels in healthy individuals.

 Flax & Chia Seeds

 One of the hallmarks of a balanced diet is to have a good ratio of omega-3s to omega-6s.
 A 1:4 ratio is ideal, but the modern American diet is more like 1:20.
 That leads to inflammation, which can trigger weight gain.
 One of the easiest ways to upgrade your diet is by sprinkling some ground chia seeds or flaxseed into your overnight oats, on top of baked goods, or mixed into your smoothies.
-Animal studies suggest a chia-rich diet can lower harmful LDL cholesterol and protect the heart, and a recent study in The Journal of Nutrition found that when patients who were susceptible to cardiovascular disease ingested just 30 grams (about four tablespoons) of ground flaxseed daily, they could reduce circulating LDL cholesterol levels by 15 percent in as early as one month.
+Animal studies suggest a chia-rich diet can lower harmful LDL cholesterol and protect the heart, and a study in The Journal of Nutrition found that when patients who were susceptible to cardiovascular disease ingested just 30 grams (about four tablespoons) of ground flaxseed daily, they could reduce circulating LDL cholesterol levels by 15 percent in as early as one month.

 Spinach is one of the highest dietary sources of lutein—an antioxidant pigment found in dark green leafy vegetables and egg yolks famous for guarding against age-related macular degeneration.
-Now, new research published in The Journal of Nutrition found that the carotenoid may help lower levels of LDL.
+Now, research published in The Journal of Nutrition found that the carotenoid may help lower levels of LDL.
 The researchers speculate the anti-inflammatory compound helps your artery walls defend themselves against the clogging cholesterol.
 To reap the benefits, add half a cup of spinach to your morning weight loss smoothies.